- Dawn GreigChair

 - Claire GowdyHonorary Secretary

-I have been a member of the UKSTT Council since 2002 during which time I've worked for Thames Water and Northumbrian Water.
-As well as being Vice Chair of the Membership Services Sub-Committee I also organise our Annual Dinner & Awards Ceremony. in 2018 Itook over the role of Honorary Secretary from Norman Howell.
+I have been involved in the Water Industry for over 25 years and a member of the UKSTT Council since 2002.
+During this time I've worked for Thames Water and Northumbrian Water.
+I have held the role of Chair of the Membership Services Sub-Committee and used to organise our Annual Dinner & Awards Ceremony.
+In 2018 I took over the role of Honorary Secretary from Norman Howell.

-While working for Thames Water I was involved in the Section 19 Water Quality programme and managing programme reporting to OFWAT on benefits of Mains Replacement in London.
-For both Thames Water and Northumbrian Water I have undertaken technical projects and product evaluation relating to water mains and sewerage, including trenchless technology.
-I am now involved in commissioning research and product evaluation in this area.
+While working for Thames Water I was involved in the Section 19 Water Quality programme and managing a programme reporting to OFWAT on benefits of Mains Replacement in London.
+For both Thames Water and Northumbrian Water I have undertaken technical projects and product evaluation relating to water mains and sewerage systems, including trenchless technology.
+I am now involved in commissioning research, product evaluation and bringing innovation into Northumbrian Water.

 - Tom SangsterChair of Technical & Education Sub-Committee